How to Manage ADHD in Daily Life: Practical Strategies for Better Focus and Balance

 Creating Structured Routines

 Routines help reduce mental overload and make daily responsibilities easier to manage.
+When certain tasks happen in the same order each day, the brain has fewer decisions to make.

 Helpful routine strategies include: